Lobe Piercing

 Materials

-For a freshly pierced piercing, the material must be sterile and hypoallergenic.
-This is the only way to ensure that no bacteria or germs are transmitted and that no allergies are triggered.
+When getting a new piercing, the material must be sterile and hypoallergenic.
+This is the only way to ensure that no bacteria or germs are transmitted and no allergies are triggered.

-Earrings containing nickel or made of pure silver should never be worn in the ear, as nickel triggers allergies and silver can transfer toxins to the body.
-In the worst case, this could lead to blood poisoning or cancer.
+Earrings containing nickel or pure silver should never be worn on the ear, as nickel causes allergies and silver can transfer toxins to the body.

-Hypoallergenic materials include gold, titanium, white gold, platinum, rhodium, and stainless steel.
-The highest quality and most durable piercing jewelry is made of real gold and white gold.
+Anti-allergenic materials include gold, titanium, white gold, platinum, rhodium, and stainless steel.
+In our experience, piercing jewellery made of genuine 14k gold and 14k white gold is particularly high-quality and durable.

 How long does it take for a lobe piercing to heal?

-It can take 6-12 weeks for a lobe piercing to fully heal.
+It can take 6-12 weeks for a lobe piercing to heal completely.
 Proper care is crucial for rapid healing.
-In our article on piercing care, you'll learn everything you need to know.
-Generally, you shouldn't get pierced in the summer, as you shouldn't sweat, swim, sunbathe (use a tanning bed), or use a sauna during the first few weeks.
-All of these factors can impair your healing and cause infection.
+In our article on piercing care, you will learn everything you need to know.

-We recommend getting your lobe piercing with a stud.
-Some piercers also offer a ring as the initial jewelry.
-However, we advise against this, as a ring can significantly prolong the healing process and the originally straight piercing channel will adapt to the round shape of the ring.
+We recommend having your lobe piercing done with a piercing stud.
+Some piercers also offer to insert a ring as initial jewellery.
+However, we advise against this, as healing can be significantly prolonged with a ring.